-Quinces start fruiting after they are about 3-5 years old, but Meech's Prolific is notably precocious and sometimes starts fruiting after 2-3 years.
-Meech's Prolific is, as the name suggests, a heavy cropping variety - to get the best flavour and fruit size it helps to thin the crop in May if it looks like there are too many fruitlets.
+Quinces start fruiting after the are about 4 years old, but Meech's Prolific sometimes starts fruiting after about 3 years.
+Meech's Prolific is, as the name suggests, a heavy cropping variety - to get the best flavor and fruit size it helps to thin the crop in May if it looks like there are too many fruitlets.

 Like most quinces, Meech's Prolific prefers a warm dry aspect but can be grown successfully throughout most of England as long as you take care over its location.